-Airport transit visa are for foreign nationals who have to land at a France airport for stays not more than 24 hrs. / 1 day and who do not intend to leave the international zone of an airport, including for a connecting flight within the day.
+The airport transit visa is for foreign nationals who have to land at a France airport for stays not more than 24 hours and who do not intend to leave the international zone of an airport, including for a connecting flight within the day.

-“A-visa” is not intended for foreigners who have to exit the airport transit area when changing flights for travelling towards a non-Schengen country.
-In such case, they should get a Schengen regular short-stay visa.
+The A-visa is not intended for foreigners who have to exit the airport transit area when changing flights for traveling towards a non-Schengen country.
+In such a case, they should get a Schengen regular short-stay visa for France.

 France Airport Transit Visa Exemptions